Understanding the Real Risks of Laser Eye Surgery

 Other extremely rare complications Extremely rare (1 in 50,000) Dependent on complication

-The chances of under- or overcorrection increases for older lasers and lasers with less strict maintenance schedules.
-Further to this, clinics that do not employ a digital statistical system for fine-tuning the treatment parameters may risk having more complications.
+Such cases can arise despite all precautions and can be related to the healing response of the eye post-surgery.
+This can lead to slight inaccuracies in the final correction.
+However, the risk of under- or over-correction increases with the use of older lasers or lasers with less strict maintenance schedules.
+Clinics that do not employ a digital statistical system for fine-tuning the treatment parameters may risk having more complications.

 Quoted corneal flap complication rates in the medical literature range from 0.3 percent to 1.0 percent.
 In contrast, London Vision Clinic’s corneal flap complication rate is closer to 0.1 percent.